ianblenke/docker-rtpengine/README.md

 ## Build and Run

+First, initialize the git submodules:

+    git submodule update --init --recursive

-If you are running an Ubuntu, Debian, Centos, or Fedora docker host, you should be able to `docker-compose up` and it should just work.
+If you are running an Ubuntu, Debian, Centos, or Fedora docker host, you should now be able to:

+    docker-compose up

+After this first build, though, you'll want to do subsequent updated builds using:

+    docker-compose build
+    docker-compose up --force-recreate

 If you are running any other linux flavor as your docker host, this repository is not going to work for you as-is.